ewfx/gaipl-insight-innovators/README.md

-# 🤖 GenAI MCP Chatbot – Platform Support Assistant
+# 🤖 GenAI MCP Chatbot – Platform Support Assistant(SmartOps)

 This project is a full-stack GenAI-powered chatbot for platform support teams.
 It integrates telemetry, incident logs, KB articles, and automation scripts to provide real-time, context-aware incident resolution using LangChain agents and OpenAI GPT.